projectceladon/celadon-documentation/source/tutorials/enabling-uac3/enabling-uac3.rst

 If the output value is **disabled**, you could enable LPM by writing **1** to the entry.
 The transition into LPM L1 mode can be confirmed through protocol traces.

-The following snapshot shows Lecroy traces of LPM transaction on an Intel Kabylake platform with a UAC3-compliant audio device:
+The following snapshot shows Lecroy traces of LPM transaction on an Intel Kaby Lake platform with a UAC3-compliant audio device:

 .. figure:: images/uac3-usb-protocol-trace.png
     :align: center